-Several vehicles demonstrating autonomous technologies, such as sensors, processors and software will available for delegates to take a ride in at Wayne State University near to the Michigan Science Center.
+Several vehicles demonstrating autonomous technologies, such as sensors, processors and software will available for delegates to take a ride on a track near to the Michigan Science Center.

 Sponsored by 3M

 Visitors and press are invited to see first-hand what the latest technology can do and talk to the engineers developing the individual technologies and full vehicle systems.
 AutoSens attendees will have time to get up close and hands-on with the vehicles to learn about how they operate.

 Attendance is included in all AutoSens ticket bundles.
 If you wish to attend the Demo only you can purchase an AutoSensLITE ticket, which also provides half-day access to the main AutoSens exhibition, round table discussions and welcome drinks reception (Tuesday afternoon only).

 - Time: 12:30pm – 5:30pm

 - Location: Check-in at the Michigan Science Center, to be shuttled to nearby demo location

 - If you’ve never been for a ride in a car that can drive itself, you are in for an extraordinary experience.

 - A rare opportunity to get a hands-on experience in a fully autonomous vehicle, alongside the engineers who have implemented the technology.

 - You can watch videos and read about self driving cars all day, but there’s nothing to quite match the experience of getting up close and personal to the technologies that make it all happen, and seeing the data outputs first-hand.